LeoEatle/json-api-generator/README.md

 # json-api-generator
-A GUI for generating node API for front-end.
+A GUI for generating node API.